Ballygowan: Railways

-The Ballygowan railway station was opened by the Belfast and County Down Railway on 10 September 1858.
-The station was on the once extensive network that connected Belfast Queen's Quay railway station to Downpatrick and Newcastle, County Down.

-The station closed in 1950 under the auspices of the Ulster Transport Authority.
+Ballygowan railway station was opened by the Belfast and County Down Railway on 10 September 1858.
+The station was on the once rail network that connected Belfast Queen's Quay railway station to Downpatrick and Newcastle, County Down.
+The station closed on 15 January 1950 along with the rest of the Belfast and County Down Railway line, by which time it had been taken over by the Ulster Transport Authority.